machlit/cutler/book/src/usage/basics-and-system-settings.md

 The `apply` command has multiple functionalities which happen alongside of applying the preferences.
 You may execute `cutler apply -h` or append the `--help` flag to see all the different options, or just read the cookbook.

+> **TIP:** This command may have multiple interactions with other commands (e.g. `cutler apply --brew` for also installing Homebrew apps/tools later on in the book), so it is suggested to read all references before using in order to fully utilize the structure.

 To compare your system with your configuration and see what needs to be done, run:

 ```sh